How do I become a vendor?

 What should I ask an attorney when they call to hire me on a case?
 What do I need?

-When starting a case you will need an APPROVED Motion for Funds, and the NAC number for the case.
-Please note that staff attorneys are not issued NAC numbers.
+When starting a case, ask for the APPROVED Motion for Funds and the NAC number for the case as both are needed for billing.
+Please note that CPCS staff attorneys are not issued NAC numbers but still need to provide you with an approved Motion for Funds.
 In addition, we recommend obtaining a letter of engagement that specifies the scope of the requested work and services, your role, and timeline of any work product or court dates.
 You will also need client contact information, signed releases, and the context/theory/criminal charges for the case.

 What should I say to clients about confidentiality?